Naqhid/Biryanis-Website/README.md

-# Briyanis Website
+# Biryanis Website

-> This project is for selling Briyani dishes
+> This project is for selling Biryani dishes

 ![screenshot](/images/SSBS.png)
 ![screenshot](/images/SSB.png)
 ![screenshot](/images/SSBM.png)
 ![screenshot](/images/SSBL.png)

 > This project is based on an online shop for electronics.
-Design is followed from this website https://www.behance.net/gallery/24796463/ZATTIX , but instead of a shop of electronics I created Briyani selling website
+Design is followed from this website https://www.behance.net/gallery/24796463/ZATTIX , but instead of a shop of electronics I created Biryani selling website

 ## Built With